 We had so much to talk about!
-I found out that a family member was alive who not only knew my grandfather but also remembered Gus which was amazing and I loved hearing all the stories.
+I found out that a family member was alive who not only knew my grandfather but also remembered Gus (my gt grandfather) which was amazing and I loved hearing all the stories.
 From my research it had appeared that siblings had been close, baptising their children together and living close – the stories I heard only confirmed the paper trail.
-But when the conversation moved on and I said I was waiting for a death certificate and it was RTE it went silent.
+But when the conversation moved on and I said I was waiting for a death certificate it went silent.
 And the conversation was re-directed.
 I was intrigued as I couldn’t imagine what would be so awful that no-one would talk about it?
-So I guess I wasn’t too surprised when the death certificate came through.
+So I guess I wasn’t too surprised when RTE’s death certificate came through.

 At 70 years old, my gt gt grandfather had died from “Oxalic Lead Poisoning Suicide while Insane.”

 What did insanity mean to our culture in the early 1900’s?
 What were behind these words which were certified by the coroner?
 I had only heard how great life was with musical evenings,shared love, shared laughter and everyone looking out for each other.

 I was able to trace information on the inquest which was published in the Hackney Gazette on 12th June 1907: